rotki/rotki/docs/api.rst

     :reqjson object addresses: List of addresses that the backend should find names for
     :reqjson str address: The address that will be queried in the addressbook.
-    :reqjson str[optional] blockchain: Blockchain to use as filter when querying the names.
-If is not provided the names for all the chains are returned.
+    :reqjson str[optional] blockchain: The chain for which to find names.
+If is not provided the names are searched for all chains.

     **Example Response**